 Ah, spring.
 The birds are chirping, flowers are blooming, and the air smells sweet.
 Nothing can beat the euphoric feeling I get when spring comes around!

 Seeing all these colors after a long, white winter makes me feel creative.
-That’s why I compiled this list of 35 Easter wreaths for the front door festivity!
+That’s why I compiled this list of ready-to-use or DIY Easter wreaths for the front door festivity!
 Check them out!